 This relatively recent introduction of the GDPR naturally limits the availability of research on its impact, so it is necessary to look elsewhere.
 The introduction of data breach notification laws in the US was found to reduce identity theft by over 6% on average (Romanosky, Telang & Acquisti 2011).
 Clearly if data subjects are rapidly made aware their personal data has been compromised, and which data, they should be better positioned to take preventative action.
 There are already, however, some criticisms of the effectiveness of the GPDR in this area as notification to data subjects is only required in certain "high risk" cases and where it would not place too onerous a burden on the reporting organisation (Nieuwesteeg & Faure 2018).
 Data breach notification laws have been widely adopted in the US, albeit not centrally - federal law in this area only covers certain specific sectors.
 Nevertheless, 47 jurisdictions have implemented their own notification legislation.
 In fact, the US could be considered an early adopter.
 In contrast the EU GDPR model is central and adopted by member states and includes the notification requirement within the data protection law itself unlike, for example, Australia (Daly 2018) where a separate law was introduced in early 2017.
 Goel and Shawky (2014) carried out a US based study examining the impact of data breach announcements on share price and found a significant reduction in negative returns after the enactment of both federal and state laws.
+The continuing introduction of such legislation could explain why Yayla and Hu (2011) observed a general trend of reduction in the market impact of information security related events over time.
 Murciano-Goroff (2019) looked at Californian company investment in web server security following the introduction of state data breach notification law yet only noted a modest effect with server software being, at most, 2.8% newer.
 Indeed, Richardson, Smith and Watson (2019) argue that "companies are unlikely to change their investment patterns unless the cost of breaches increases dramatically or regulatory bodies enforce change" underpinning the need for an understanding of the impact and effectiveness of the GDPR on cyber security investment - an area which this research aims to inform as well as bringing an EU specific perspective to offset the strong US bias of previous studies.
+This US bias was also observed by Ali et al. (2021) who revisited and expanded the work of Spanos and Angelis (2016), reporting that 76% of papers reviewed were based solely on US data although note a growth in non-US based studies (up to 40%) since 2017.
+They attribute this to the increasing adoption of regulation outside the US for disclosure of cyber security events to investors, the GDPR being an example of this, at least where personal data is involved.
+Lack of disclosure would, naturally, result in lack of breach data as highlighted by e.g. Ford et al. (2021b).